What is technical document translation?

 Companies which often translate technical documents into a specific language can start to construct a glossary of industry-specific terminology.

 For example, if you look up words for ‘weld’ in the thesaurus, you will find ‘join’ and ‘fuse’.
 It would then be best practice to choose one word which remains the same in all translations.
+There should be no trace of subjectivity and in an objective tone – but terminology should stay consistent.

 What is translation memory?